General Terms and Conditions of PhotoClaim (version dated: 04 December 2017)

 3.10 If it becomes evident that the confirmation of the copyright violation by the Customer is based on incorrect facts, either due to wilful intent or gross negligence (licensing, lack of copyright, etc.), PhotoClaim shall charge all the costs resulting therefrom to the Customer.

 The lawyers engaged are instructed in the name of the Customer to transfer the agreed fees arising from the engagement by PhotoClaim and any administrative fees already due directly to PhotoClaim.
-The damages claimed, less the conditional fee and administrative fee, shall be paid to the Customer by the 15th day of the following month.
-The Customer is obligated to name a PayPal account to PhotoClaim to which the funds can be transferred.
+The damages claimed, less the conditional fee and administrative fee, shall be paid to the Customer by the 30th day of the month.
+The billing period always starts on the 16th of the month and ends on the 15th of the followig month.
+The Customer is obligated to name a bank account or a PayPal account to PhotoClaim to which the funds can be transferred.
 If the Customer does not have a suitable account or if the Customer requests for a cheque to be sent in a given case, any bank charges withheld by the bank when the cheque is cashed or if a bank transfer (abroad) is made, shall be borne by the Customer.

 5. Remuneration provisions